+Susan Goldman is Director of Community Educational Services supervising and recruiting for First Children’s school staffing and home instruction services.
 Susan received a Bachelor of Arts in Education and History at Monmouth University.
 Susan has served as a middle school teacher of mathematics.
-In addition to her teaching responsibilities, Susan wore many hats as a mentor, staff developer, teacher leader, peer coach, student council and peer to peer advisor.
+In addition to her teaching responsibilities, Susan wore many hats as a mentor, staff developer, teacher leader, peer coach, student council, and peer to peer adviser.
 She earned her Master of Arts in Educational Leadership from Kean University and subsequently held positions in supervision and math coaching/consulting.
 Her experiences and qualifications allow her to effectively recruit and supervise highly qualified teachers and staff for the First Children’s many programs.
 Susan also oversees and conducts successful educational programs throughout the state of NJ.

 Director of Administration and Director of Child Care

+Pamela Radel is Director of Administration and Director of Child Care who wears many hats at First Children Services including handling all vendor/Accounts Payable, payroll, community relations and HR in addition to overseeing First Children’s A Special Place Child Care Center in Fanwood, NJ.
 Pam has been working with young children for over 40 years and for First Children since 2009.
 As a graduate of Kean University with a Bachelor of Arts in Psychology, she dedicated her life to her never ending passion for children.
 Pam has worked with children ages newborn through 21 years in various capacities including senior nursing assistant, infant room teacher and child care manager at Children’s Specialized Hospital.
-As a senior nursing assistant, Pam was responsible for the complete care of the child including all physical aspects, carrying out therapies and working closely with families in the rehab process for their child.
-She has developed an expertise in recognizing developmental delays and she has worked not only with typically developing children but children with neurological problems, birth defects and children with autism.
+As a senior nursing assistant, Pam was responsible for the complete care of the child including all physical aspects, carrying out therapies, and working closely with families in the rehab process for their child.
+She has developed an expertise in recognizing developmental delays and she has worked not only with typically developing children but children with neurological problems, birth defects, and children with autism.

 Director of Human Resources

-Kathleen Sheehy has been the Director of Human Resources at First Children since the fall of 2013.
-Kathleen’s responsibilities include: recruitment and staffing, policy development and implementation, employee relations, payroll and compliance.
+Kathleen Sheehy is Director of Human Resources who has many responsibilities including: recruitment and staffing, policy development and implementation, employee relations, payroll, and compliance.
+Kathleen has been the Director of Human Resources at First Children since the fall of 2013.
 Kathleen has over 20 years of human resources experience as a generalist with a strong background in recruitment and employee relations.
-Her HR expertise was developed at such organizations as: The National Audubon Society, The University of North Carolina at Chapel Hill and Children’s Specialized Hospital.
+Her HR expertise was developed at such organizations as: The National Audubon Society, The University of North Carolina at Chapel Hill, and Children’s Specialized Hospital.

 Kathleen graduated with her Bachelors in Business Management with a concentration in Human Resources Management from Binghamton University.

-Kerianne Aub brings with her 20 years of experience in the healthcare and manufacturing environment which includes budgeting, forecasting, accounting, auditing, contract management and financial modeling.
+Kerianne Aub is Controller of First Children Services who oversees the financial department.
+Kerianne brings with her 20 years of experience in the healthcare and manufacturing environment which includes budgeting, forecasting, accounting, auditing, contract management, and financial modeling.
 She strives for excellence and welcomes a challenge to see the best results while ensuring fiscal soundness.

 Keri received her Bachelor of Accounting degree from the University of Minnesota-Duluth.
 She is a member of IAABO#34, a blood drive coordinator and a volunteer at JDRF.

-Sonia received her Bachelor of the Arts in Psychology and Biology from Rutgers College in New Brunswick, NJ.
-She then earned her Masters of Science in Biomedical Science from the Graduate School of Biomedical Sciences at Rutgers University Biomedical and Health Sciences in Piscataway, NJ.
+Sonia earned a Masters of Science in Biomedical Science from the Graduate School of Biomedical Sciences at Rutgers University Biomedical and Health Sciences in Piscataway, NJ.
+She received her Bachelor of the Arts in Psychology and Biology from Rutgers College in New Brunswick, NJ.